-The E-BAM is supplied with a CD containing a free copy of the Comet[TM] program, which is a simple Windows-based communications terminal program developed by Met One Instruments.
+The E-BAM is compatible with the CometTM program, which is a simple Windows-based communications terminal program developed by Met One Instruments.
 This is the recommended method for all E-BAM data retrieval, since Comet allows the user to easily download the data logs, error logs, and settings files from the E-BAM without the user having to know any of the underlying communications protocols.
-The Comet CD also contains a very comprehensive pdf user's manual for the program.
+A comprehensive pdf user's manual for the program is also available from the Met One Instruments website.
 Install the program onto the computer that will be used for data retrieval and review the manual for complete data examples.